-University of Leiden, The Netherlands
+University of Leiden: Leiden, The Netherlands

 The Hague calls itself, with considerable justification, the Legal Capital of the World.
-It is the home of the International Court of Justice, the International Criminal Tribunal for the former Yugoslavia, the International Criminal Court, the Permanent Court of Arbitration, the Hague Academy of International Law, and myriad other international organizations.
+It is the home of the International Court of Justice, the International Criminal Tribunal for former Yugoslavia, the International Criminal Court, the Permanent Court of Arbitration, the Hague Academy of International Law, and a myriad of other international organizations.

 Georgetown Law has partnered with Leiden Law Faculty to offer Georgetown Law students the opportunity to enroll at the University of Leiden for one semester in their Master's or the Advanced Master's law programs.
 Students who register in the Master's Programme in Public International Law or the Master's of Advanced Studies in Public International Law will take many of their courses at the Grotius Centre in the Hague.
 The combined size of all four Master's programs available to Georgetown students is about 100 students.
 Georgetown's agreement with the University of Leiden allows up to six students to study at the law school for one semester.
 In 2014, five students participated in the program.